Chronic chest pain or burning sensation that comes and goes,

 Identification

-Your doctor will perform a series of tests, such as for example, barium swallow
+Detention burning chest pain requiring medical attention.
+Your doctor will perform a series of tests, such as for example, barium swallow or gastroscopy performed to see if the reflux or some other conditions that cause your symptoms.

 Effects of diet

-and burning chest pain or heartburn.
-Polluter, acidic foods, citrus foods,
+Certain foods can increase the production of stomach acid and burning chest pain or heartburn.
+Polluter, acidic foods, citrus foods, caffeine, alcohol, spicy foods, fatty foods and soft drinks.

 Consideration

-reduce stomach acid, and, while still in an upright position for at least two
+Burning pain in the chest due to reflux or heartburn that is typical after a meal.
+Reduce the risk of flare-ups eat smaller portions to reduce stomach acid, and, while still in an upright position for at least two hours after eating

 Prevention / Solution

-drug remains of gastric acid in the stomach and relieve the symptoms of reflux
+OTC products such as antacids provide quick relief.
+This drug remains of gastric acid in the stomach and relieve the symptoms of reflux such as heartburn or burning sensation in the chest.
+Prescription drugs are also available.

 Warning

-of reflux and burning pain in the chest.
-Deciding to quit smoking to reduce the
+Other factors such as smoking or obesity increases the risk of reflux and burning pain in the chest.
+Deciding to quit smoking to reduce the production of stomach slowly, and the weight to reduce pressure on the stomach.

 No comments: